By Marcin Wojtyczka

 If you fall overboard

-Get your life jacket to fit as snugly as possible using the crotch and waist straps.
-Get rid of objects with negative buoyancy except a light and knife that you may need to untangle from lines.
-Do not pull off clothing because it provides insulation.
-Turn on the light and use whistle to attract attention.
-Activate PLB and AIS MOB if you carry them.
+- Get rid of objects with negative buoyancy except for a light and knife that you may need to untangle from lines.
+But do not pull off clothing because it provides insulation.

 Final note

 Discuss and practice the procedures with your crew.
-When someone screams, "Man Overboard!" everyone on the crew should have a handle of what their job should be.
+When someone screams, "Man Overboard!" everyone on the crew should have a handle on what their job should be.
 Pull the lifesling out of its pouch and practice rigging the lifesling and hoisting someone on deck from the float or water.
 Go out on the water away from traffic and practice MOB rescue with a boat fender secured to a small bucket that serves as a drogue to keep it in place, and practice making turns and hoists.

 Practicing may teach you that the best you can do is to stabilize the victim safely alongside and call the Coast Guard for help on the VHF.
-This might be fine if you are not in a very cold water as it will take a relatively long time for hypothermia to develop.
+This might be fine if you are not in very cold water as it will take a relatively long time for hypothermia to develop.

 Fair Winds and Following Seas!